Progressive, real-world learning. Online.

 Please complete the Register your interest form to receive further information about our direct application opportunities.

-Students will complete a research project in one of the two following options:
+Students will complete a research capstone in one of the two following options:

 Why choose Deakin